miker704/Strife/patch_V5_notes.md

     - Moved all old versions of svg icons to a new file.
     - Added new active and hover styles for tabs on home page header nav bar.
     - Added styles for message requests icon for dm server nav bar.
+    - Added and changed svg icons for channel drop down modal.